The Centre for Minor Surgery

 Monday–Friday: 8 a.m.–4 p.m.

 Surgery, piercings, and even injuries can create dark, puffy, irregularly shaped scars called keloids.
-This non-cancerous condition is usually due to genetics and the location of the wound.
-At the Centre for Minor Surgery (CFMS), our plastic surgeons are experienced in keloid scar treatment and removal to help Toronto patients feel more confident.
+This non-cancerous type of scarring is usually due to genetics and the location of the wound.
+At the Centre for Minor Surgery (CFMS), our plastic surgeons are experienced in keloid scar treatment and removal to help Toronto patients from Barrie, Mississauga, Kitchener, Oakville, and other nearby cities feel more confident.

 Usually, a wound, cut, or surgical incision will heal with a scar that is more or less the same dimensions and shape as the wound itself with varying degrees of pigmentation and texture from person to person.
 Keloids, on the other hand, are variations in healing and scarring in which the scar seems to take on a life of its own, growing far outside the dimensions of the wound that caused it.
 The keloid scar is much larger, and more raised and pigmented than an ordinary scar and can be very cosmetically disfiguring.